mako-framework/docs/03_command_line/01_basics.md

 ```
 {.language-none}

-> Note that the list of available commands may vary depending on which services you have enabled.
+> Note: The list of available commands may vary depending on which services you have enabled.

 Executing a command is easy and can be done like this: